nicejak/web/docs/index.md

 ## Current Projects
 My current projects are

+* My disseration on hybrid control systems and singular controls.
 * Establishing [HCREAM](https://hcream.org) as a non-profit entity that benefits Hawai'i.
 * As part of HCREAM, research a method to improve bus transportation by simply moving bus stops.